-- 1) The record reflects that you expect to file your 2016 taxes with a status of single and you will claim no dependents on that tax return. - 2) You are seeking insurance for yourself. - 3) Your application states you are an immigrant non-citizen. - 4) You uploaded a copy of your Employment Authorization card on March 17, 2016 with the status of C-33, which was verified on March 24, 2016. - 5) The status of C-33, according to the United States Customs and Immigration Services (USCIS) and Social Security Administration (SSA) is in reference to a status classified as Deferred Action on Childhood Arrivals. - 6) The application that was submitted on April 12, 2016, which requested financial assistance, listed annual household income of \$17,680.00, consisting of income you earn from employment.
-You testified that this amount was correct at the time.
+- 1) The record reflects that you expect to file your 2016 taxes with a status of single and you will claim no dependents on that tax return. - 2) You are seeking insurance for yourself. - 3) Your application states you are an immigrant non-citizen.

+- 4) You uploaded a copy of your Employment Authorization card on October 21, 2015 with the status of C-33, which was verified on October 27, 2015. - 5) Form G-845, which confirmed your Alien Registration Number, was uploaded to your NYSOH account on September 3, 2016. - 6) The status of C-33, according to the United States Customs and Immigration Services (USCIS) and Social Security Administration (SSA) is in reference to a status classified as Deferred Action on Childhood Arrivals. - The application that was submitted on September 30, 2016, which requested financial assistance, listed annual household income of \$14,160.00, consisting of income you earn from employment. - You testified that your annual household income is greater than the \$14,160.00 listed on your application because in September 2016 you went from being self-employed and making \$300.00 every week to making \$800.00 every two weeks. - 9) You testified that your gross monthly income in October 2016 was approximately \$1,600.00. - 10) Your application states that you live in Kings County.